allenai/allennlp/README.md

 If you're interested in using AllenNLP for model development, we recommend you check out the [AllenNLP Guide](https://guide.allennlp.org).
-When you're ready to start your project, we've created a couple of template repositories that you can use as a starting place:
+When you're ready to start your project, we've created some template repositories that you can use as a starting place:

 * If you want to use `allennlp train` and config files to specify experiments, use [this template](https://github.com/allenai/allennlp-template-config-files).
 We recommend this approach.